-The Bonneville Power Administration, a division of the U.S. Department of Energy, sells the output of 31 federal hydroelectric dams and one non-federal nuclear power plant, all located in the Columbia River Basin.
+The Bonneville Power Administration, a division of the U.S. Department of Energy, sells the output of 29 federal hydroelectric dams in the Columbia River Basin; two in the Rogue River Basin of Southern Oregon; one non-federal nuclear power plant, the Columbia Generating Station near Richland, Washington; and several small non-federal power plants.
 Bonneville, based in Portland, also owns and operates about 15,000 miles of high-voltage transmission lines in the Pacific Northwest, accounting for about 80 percent of the regional total.
 The dams are operated by the U.S. Army Corps of Engineers or the U.S. Bureau of Reclamation.
 The nuclear plant, the Columbia Generating Station at Hanford, Washington, is owned and operated by Energy Northwest, a joint operating agency comprising 18 public utilities in Washington.

 Bonneville is the largest supplier of electricity in the Pacific Northwest.
 The federal dams and nuclear plant, plus power Bonneville buys on a regular basis from other suppliers, comprise the Federal Columbia River Power System.
 Bonneville buys electricity from other suppliers because it is required by law to provide all of the power its public utility customers ask for, and that load is more than the federal system can generate.
 However, beginning in 2011 Bonneville limited its sales to the output of the federal power system except for those customer utilities that specifically ask Bonneville to buy additional power on their behalf.